 Why we picked the U-Turn Orbit Plus:

 U-Turn’s Orbit Plus is among the best-sounding and most beautiful turntables you can buy under $500, and that’s largely because of its simplicity.
 There’s no USB connection, no automatic tonearm return function, and there’s only a built-in phono preamp if you specifically order one (for an extra $70 from the $290 base model).
 In fact, it’s so streamlined that there’s not even a cue lever on the base model — though you can pay $40 extra for one — so most users will have to manually set the needle, as well as manually adjust the belt to switch between 33 and 45 RPM speed settings.
 All of this may be daunting for newcomers, but those who can accept that will find a sturdy turntable that runs quietly and sounds great, with elegant design cues like the above-board belt that allows you to watch the motor spin your favorite discs.
 The fact that the table is available in such a stripped down form is a sign that U-Turn is extremely focused on quality.
 It gives you everything you need and nothing that you don’t.
 The Plus comes with an excellent Ortofon OM5E cartridge, which you can also upgrade from, and the high-mass acrylic platter will keep your vinyl spinning smoothly, making for a beautiful long-term investment that will shine for years to come in your listening space.

-Who’s it for: The audiophile who wants to preserve rare records at the highest quality digital resolution.
+Who it’s for: The audiophile who wants to preserve rare records at the highest-quality digital resolution.

 Why we picked the Sony PS-HX500: